learn-co-students/ttt-6-position-taken-rb-bootcamp-prep-000/README.md

 1. Define a method that updates an array passed into it as an argument.
 2. Define a method that uses control flow in the form of `if/else` statements to manipulate an array.
-3. Learn about the ternary operator and use it to refactor `if/else` logic.

 ## Overview